smack322/100-days-of-code/log.md

 **Today's Progress**: Battled aligning my asides vertically.
 Had issues moving the asides outside of the grid system.
 Read a lot about CSS grid but not as much progress as I would have liked.
 I'll get back at it tomorrow.

+### Day 4: July 30, 2020 - 1hr

+**Today's Progress**: Battled aligning my asides vertically.
+Had issues moving the asides outside of the grid system.
+Read a lot about CSS grid but not as much progress as I would have liked.
+I'll get back at it tomorrow.

 **Thoughts** Sometimes it's worth reading through the docs / concepts vs googling for certain solutions.
 It helps to gain that baseline understanding first.

 ### Day 5: July 31, 2020 - 1hr